 Once we found the Bari ferry terminal, we were told to wait for the shuttle bus to take us a couple miles away to the ticket office.
-Why there isn’t a ticket office inside the terminal seems ludicrous to me, but no one else seemed to be bothered by the inadequate process.
-With boarding passes in hand, we made our way through customs, onto the boat and into our room.
+Why there isn’t a ticket office inside the terminal seemed ludicrous to me, but no one else seemed to be bothered by the inefficient process.
+With passports stamped and boarding passes in hand, we made our way through customs, onto the boat and into our room.

 Hours had passed when the constant jarring movements started to ease.
 The sun was rising and I could see land outside the window.
 Land!
 We made it!
 Just as I felt I could finally fall asleep, we were jolted out of bed by the sharp knocking on the door letting us know it was time to check out.